rockstor/rockstor-doc/contribute.rst

 :ref:`kvmsetup` in our documentation.
 It need not be a VM, but using a physical machine just for this purpose could be an overkill.

-Note that when you first create the build VM, rockstor rpm package will already be installed.
+Note that when you first create the build VM, Rockstor rpm package will already be installed.
 The package files are located in /opt/rockstor.
-Further more, the rockstor service should be running.
+Further more, the Rockstor service should be running.
 We don't want that as it interferes with our development activity.
 Further down in this document, there is a buildout step.
-When that is run the first time, the rpm package and it's effects are removed.
+When that is run for the first time, the rpm package and it's effects are removed.
+Please note that this will destroy the existing Rockstor install and it's associated database details / settings.

 Helpful terms
 -------------